killbill/killbill-email-notifications-plugin/README.md

 ### Scenario

 1. [Create a tenant](https://killbill.github.io/slate/#tenant-create-a-tenant)
-2. Configure the tenant as specififed above
+2. Configure the tenant as specified above
 3. [Create an account](https://killbill.github.io/slate/#account-create-an-account) and specifify at least the `locale` and `email`.
 Our default template will also require the following fields to be set on the `Account`:  `company_name`, `address1`, `city`, `state_or_province`, `postal_code`, `country`.
 4. [Add a default payment method](https://killbill.github.io/slate/#account-add-a-payment-method) and set it as default.
 5. [Create a external charge](https://killbill.github.io/slate/#invoice-create-external-charge-s) to trigger an invoice